Elizabeth, New Jersey Therapists

 Mental Health Resources in Elizabeth, New Jersey

 Thankfully, government officials in the area have made improving Elizabeth’s mental health situation a priority.
-Because of additional funding and encouragement from the government, inhabitants of Elizabeth have a good number of mental health organizations to seek prospective assistance from.
+Because of additional funding and encouragement from the government, the inhabitants of Elizabeth have a good number of mental health organizations to seek prospective assistance.
 For example, True Care is a local mental health clinic servicing both adults and youths in the area.
 Trinitas is a renowned psychiatric hospital providing a bevy of services to those in need.